 Likewise, it also stores one’s biometric details like:

 - Iris (Eye)

 To systematically issue these smart cards, the government has formulated various strategic action plans.
 Such as the Strategic Action Plan for National Identity Scheme, 2075, and another action plan to collect details of people with citizenship.
 That means, to obtain a National ID card, a Nepali citizen must carry citizenship.

 Besides, the candidate must be at least 16 years of age and must apply to the administration or the officer as prescribed by the DoNIDCR.
-While doing so, the candidate must submit the fingerprint of 10 fingers prints, a digital photo, digital signature, and other personal and biometric detail.
+While doing so, the candidate must submit the fingerprint of 10 fingers prints, a digital photo, a digital signature, and other personal and biometric detail.

-As we mentioned above, National ID cards stress providing citizens public services and bring a host of benefits to the cardholders.
+As we mentioned above, National ID cards stress providing citizens with public services and bring a host of benefits to the cardholders.
 These include:

-Currently, the government agencies are collecting individual data from eligible citizens for the National IDs.
+Currently, government agencies are collecting individual data from eligible citizens for National IDs.
 Once, these cards are prepared, they are issued from the District Administration Office of the concerned district or from the venues as designated by the DoNIDCR.

 The National IDs are digital cards that have a chip containing an individual’s personal and biometric detail hence “smart”.
 Aside from containing vital personal and biometric detail, the chip also contains the individual’s PAN, Driving License, and other detail too.

 The holder of the card can check into the detail when needed.
 But, the privilege is restricted for foreign use by any agency except for in emergency conditions as allowed by the law.
 Meanwhile, the card keeps records of who checked the detail, and when.
 This is why one can stay assured regarding the safety and security of their personal data and its use.